powerchordlabs/forte-lifecycle/README.md

 var api = forteApi({...})

 // register the middleware
-// be sure to register the middleware before any routes that require organization info app.use(lifecycle(api))
+// be sure to register the middleware before any routes that require trunk/branch scope info app.use(lifecycle(api))

-// now, all requests will have a request.organization property
+// now, all requests will have a request.lifecycle property
 // and log server.renderTime using node-statsd
 app.get('/', function (req, res) {
-  res.send('Hello ' + req.organization.name '!');
+  res.send('Hello ' + req.lifecycle.scope.trunk '!');
 });

 app.listen(3000, function () {